How to Collect PMCF Data for Lower-Class Medical Devices and WETs

 • Low-quality CERs that fail to drive effective decisions

-SMART-TRIAL’s data gathering solution enables ad-hoc case series reporting where clinical experts can provide data, unlike other surveys that run on an anonymous or non-identifiable basis.
+Greenlight Guru's electronic data capture and management solution enables ad-hoc case series reporting where clinical experts can provide data, unlike other surveys that run on an anonymous or non-identifiable basis.
 Furthermore, the reports appear as simple questionnaires that collect data from multiple devices in the same family, with complete flexibility in endpoint design and structure.

 Client Profile: